A job advertisement is the first communication between you and your potential employer.

-There are plenty of hints hidden within a job advertisement which can help you customize your resume
+There are plenty of hints hidden within a job advertisement which can help you customise your resume

-You are already customizing your resume based on the requirements.
-If not, check out this article on how to do that.
+If you need help to customise your resume for a specific job advertisement, check out this article.
 In this article, you will see how to decode hidden hints within the job advertisement.

-We’ll be using the job advertisement ‘Conference Producer and Content Writer’ to highlight these hidden hints.
+We’re going to use a case study to help you customise your resume!
+We’ll use the job advertisement ‘Conference Producer and Content Writer’ to highlight these hidden hints.

 You should apply in this unique opportunity if: